Contrasting Cybin (CLXPF) & Its Rivals

 |$1.19 billion

-Cybin’s competitors have higher revenue and earnings than Cybin.
-Cybin is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Cybin’s rivals have higher revenue and earnings than Cybin.
+Cybin is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Analyst Ratings

-This is a summary of current ratings and recommmendations for Cybin and its competitors, as provided by MarketBeat.
+This is a breakdown of recent ratings for Cybin and its rivals, as provided by MarketBeat.

 |Sell Ratings